-Christmas is the season of giving…giving love, that is.
-Santa Claus, stockings and visions of sugar plums are integral parts of the holiday spirit, but it’s important for all of us, especially our children, to reflect on what Christmas is really about.
-Take some time this holiday season to teach your children about the birth of Christ.
-Here are some suggestions.
+Christmas is the season of giving love.
+Santa Claus, stockings and visions of sugar plums are integral parts of the holiday spirit.
+However, it’s important for all of us, especially our children, to reflect on what Christmas is really about – giving and receiving, spending time together, and helping others.

-Many stores have Christmas books that break down the birth of Christ into chapters to be read on certain dates, one chapter a night until Christmas morning.
-After dinner and before dessert is usually a good time.
+Many stores have Christmas books that teach the true spirit of Christmas.
+One chapter a night until Christmas morning, after dinner and before dessert, is usually a good time.
 Have each child read a paragraph or two.
 If the chapter is only a paragraph long, alternate between children.
-As they learn the story, they will learn to appreciate the holiday.
+As they learn the story, they will learn the true meaning of the holidays.

 There is no greater joy than to watch a child’s eyes light up when they unwrap that perfect gift.
 Instill in your children the importance of charity by explaining to them that there are children less fortunate than they.
 Look for child-centric charity events in your area and make it a point to attend.
 Tree lightings in town centers generally include activity areas where your children can assemble toys for the needy.
 Such activities are designed to let a child experience the joy of giving before they receive.

 Teach your child that giving the gift of time to your family is priceless and can be cherished for years.
 Ask your children to call their grandparents or visit them.
 This will make them feel special, and your child will also learn that spending time with your family is the best way to celebrate the holidays.

 Teach your child that the true spirit of Christmas is giving, caring, and showing compassion.
 Explain to them how they can help others.
 Donating food to the needy and visiting a nursing home are great to make them realize that it’s all about helping others.